-Transitioning from One Management Company to Another.
+Transitioning from One Property Management Company in Atlanta to Another.

 It’s Simpler than You Think.

 - Transition is Not a Complicated or Long Process.
 Transitions generally take 30 days or less.
 Beacon Management will handle the entire transition process, interact with the prior management company or developer and provide a status report to the Board along the way.
 Depending on the size of the property and state of the records, transition typically takes 30 days.
 We recommend overlapping services with the previous company to ensure a seamless transition.
-Beacon Management Services uses a comprehensive checklist to ensure the accuracy of all association records and financials.
+Beacon Property Management Services uses a comprehensive checklist to ensure the accuracy of all association records and financials.

 - Transition is Protected under Georgia Law.
 Georgia law protects Associations from a prior management company or developer by stating that the transfer of information is done in a timely and orderly manner.
 This protection is provided by the Georgia Real Estate Commission and by the Secretary of State Department of Corporations laws and guidelines.
 Georgia law also states that an association’s records must be kept for seven years

 - Transition Should Include Evaluation of These Critical Documents.Association Documents

 - Architectural Guidelines, Board Policies/Resolutions, Rules and Regulations

 - Governing Documents – Bylaws (current and past)